 After initial acceptance to this program, all students are required to meet specific functional abilities - with or without accommodations - for successful completion of the program and to function safely and effectively in the variety of the profession’s settings.
 The specific functional requirements are found in the Functional Abilities/Core Performance Standards documents provided in the program information on the Nursing website http://www.collin.edu/nursing.
 Students who think they may not be able to meet the functional standards and need accommodation are encouraged to contact the college ACCESS department as soon as this program is of interest.

-The Collin College Vocational Nursing Program has been approved by the Texas Board of Nursing (TBON), the Texas Higher Education Coordinating Board (THECB), and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The Collin College Vocational Nursing Program has been approved by the Texas Board of Nursing (TBON), and the Texas Higher Education Coordinating Board (THECB).

 Various scholarships are available to students when they have been accepted into the Nursing Program.
 Most scholarships are awarded based on financial need.
 Other types of monetary support are available through the college’s Financial Aid Office.